zbaharyilmaz/art-gallery/README.md

 # Van Gogh Art Gallery

 Welcome to the Van Gogh Art Gallery project!
-This is a web application that showcases the iconic artworks of Vincent Van Gogh, providing an interactive gallery experience using React and Sass for styling.
+This web application showcases the iconic artworks of Vincent Van Gogh, providing an interactive and visually appealing gallery experience.
+The app is built using **React** for the frontend and **Sass** for styling, ensuring a modern and smooth user interface.

 ## Demo